imandra-ai/minisat-ml/docs/tech_report.md

 We also compare with [Z3 4.8.4](https://github.com/Z3Prover/z3/releases/tag/z3-4.8.4)
 and [msat](https://github.com/Gbury/mSAT/).
 Z3 is an alternative SMT and SAT solver in C++.
-Msat is an OCaml SAT solver that is roughly inspired from Minisat but has significant implementations differences, is functorized over a theory, and doesn't have the same heuristics parameters.
+Msat is an OCaml SAT solver that is roughly inspired from Minisat but has significant implementation differences, is functorized over a theory, and doesn't have the same heuristic parameters.
-As an OCaml codebase, its style is more idiomatic and generally, more readable than Minisat-ml.
+As an OCaml codebase, its style is more idiomatic and generally more readable than Minisat-ml.

 ## Implementation of Minisat-ml